expo/expo/docs/pages/versions/unversioned/sdk/background-fetch.md

 Background fetches can be difficult to test because they can happen inconsistently.
 Fortunately, you can trigger background fetches manually when developing your apps.

-For iOS, you can use the `Instruments` app on MacOS to manually trigger background fetches:
+For iOS, you can use the `Instruments` app on macOS to manually trigger background fetches:

 1. Open the Instruments app
 2. Select `Time Profiler`